Menu Cost Calculator

 5. Share and Copy Functionality

-- Share cost reports with management
+- Share price reports with management

-- Send updates to purchasing departments
+- Communicate changes to the purchasing departments

 How to Use the Menu Cost Calculator